DominikDeffner/VirtualCollectiveForaging/README.md

 - "Behavior_solitary.R" runs and plots behavioral analyses for solo control condition

+The "Stan model code" folder contains stan files for the (baseline and time-varying) Social Hidden Markov Decision model as well as the time-lagged Gaussian-process model

+- "m_SHMDM.stan" is the baseline HMM
+- "m_SHMDM_temporal.stan" is the time-varying HMM
+- "m_temporal_success.stan" is monotonic-effect model for success over time (see Fig.4 in the ms)
+- "m_time_laggedGP.stan" is the time-lagged Gaussian-process model to analyze collective visual-spatial dynamics

 The "Data" folder contains all raw data for both "Group" and "Solo"

 ***Software requirements***
 The analysis code was written in R 4.0.3.
 Statistical models are fit using the Stan MCMC engine via the rstan (2.21.2) and cmdstanr (0.5.3) packages, which require a C++ compiler.
 Installation  instructions are available at https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started and https://mc-stan.org/cmdstanr/articles/cmdstanr.html.
 See also the Stan user guide at https://mc-stan.org/users/documentation.
 The rethinking package (2.12) is required to process fitted model outputs (installation instructions at http://xcelab.net/rm/software/).